Sergio Calligaris: The composer

-Calligaris' composing career soared after the welcoming reception of Renzo’s piano notebook, with commissions from various musical institutions (the Symphonic dances, Op.
-26, for example, by the Teatro Bellini in Catania).
-A prolific composer (his last works are Imagenes for string orchestra op.
-54 and Allegro brutale con pavana op.
-55 for four-hand piano or two pianos ad libitum), Calligaris has been able to produce steadily without making any concession on the quality, rigour, beauty and originality of his music.
-This ‘no-compromise’ approach is thought to be an important element of his music's success.

 Beside the production for piano (which ultimately led to a fruitful cooperation with pianist and director Vladimir Ashkenazy), Calligaris wrote for a variety of instruments (voice, cello, trumpet, organ, clarinet, flute, violin, horn) and for both chamber and symphonic orchestras.
 The majority of his compositions have been recorded by several artists.
 In 2007, Sergio Calligaris has been awarded the International Prize "Giuseppe Verdi" in recognition of his activity as both performer and composer.

 Calligaris' composition are published by Carisch.
-Between 2008 and 2009 Carisch has issued four anthological volumes entitled Piano Parnassum, which collect most of his works for piano (the fourth volume includes compositions for four hands).
+Between 2008 and 2009, Carisch has issued four anthological volumes entitled Piano Parnassum, which collect most of his works for piano (the fourth volume includes compositions for four hands).